-Professor Dylan Malagrinò joined the faculty of the Charleston School of Law as a Visiting Professor of Law in 2017.
+Professor Dylan Malagrinò joined the faculty of the Charleston School of Law in 2017.
 Professor Malagrinò teaches Property I & II, Land Use, and Wills, Trusts & Estates, among other courses.
 Professor Malagrinò is licensed to practice law in the state courts of California and in the U.S. District Courts for the Southern and Central Districts of California.

-A law graduate of the University of San Diego School of Law and of the London School of Economics and Political Science, Professor Malagrinò joins the Charleston School of Law after teaching at Western State College of Law and the University of Massachusetts at Dartmouth as an Associate Professor of Law.
-Professor Malagrinò also has had full-time, law faculty appointments at the University of California at Davis, the University of La Verne, and the University of North Texas at Dallas.
+A law graduate of the University of San Diego School of Law and of the London School of Economics and Political Science, Professor Malagrinò joined the Charleston School of Law after ten years of prior, full-time law teaching.
+Professor Malagrinò has had full-time, law faculty appointments at the University of California at Davis and the University of Massachusetts at Dartmouth, among other schools.
 He has taught Property Law, Sports Law, Land Use, Wills, Trusts & Estates, Antitrust, Negotiations, Entertainment Law, Criminal Procedure, Legal Anthropology, and Torts.
-Professor Malagrinò has been honored as the Professor of the Year in eight of the previous ten academic years.
+Professor Malagrinò has been honored as the Professor of the Year in nine of the previous thirteen academic years.

 Prior to academia, Professor Malagrinò spent six years in private practice as an attorney in San Diego, specializing in complex civil litigation including securities fraud and antitrust class actions.
 During that time, he prosecuted large class action lawsuits.
-He was a senior associate at Kirby Noonan Lance & Hoge LLP in San Diego, practicing persuasive law and motion writing and providing legal theory, analysis, and strategy for the purpose of litigation and appellate arguments.
+In San Diego, Professor Malagrinò practiced persuasive law and motion writing and provided legal theory, analysis, and strategy for the purpose of litigation and appellate arguments.
 Selected career highlights include: Prosecuting and successfully settling on behalf of class clients In re Electronic Data Systems Corporation Securities Litigation in the U.S. District Court for the Eastern District of Texas; prosecuting and successfully trying United National Maintenance, Inc. v.
 San Diego Convention Center Corporation, Inc. (Antitrust) in the U.S. District Court for the Southern District of California; and, managing intensive corporate client audits evaluating compliance with Securities and Exchange Commission regulations, and conducting in-depth analyses of historical stock option practices and advising corporate clients accordingly.
 Professor Malagrinò also testified at congressional hearings on behalf of the National Collegiate Athletics Association as an expert in prospective and collegiate student-athlete welfare.
-And, most recently, Professor Malagrinò was a Senior Attorney with Beckmen Law, P.C., a Texas-based Energy Resources law firm, where he provided counsel for the firm’s Real Property and Corporate law groups.
-While in Dallas, Professor Malagrinò also worked for Headington Corporation.
+And, more recently, Professor Malagrinò was a Senior Attorney at a Texas-based Energy Resources law firm, where he provided counsel for the firm’s Real Property and Corporate law groups.

 Professor Malagrinò is a passionate Property Law instructor and a trained legal anthropologist.
 He values cross-disciplinary and comparative legal analysis, and integrates grass-roots research and broad theoretical ideas into practical, problem-solving uses.
 Professor Malagrinò is also a Sports Law expert in prospective and collegiate student-athlete welfare.
 Professor Malagrinò earned his undergraduate degree in Economics, International Relations, and Italian at Syracuse University.